andreppatricio/hot-research/README.md

 # Hot Research Data Pipeline

 Welcome to the Hot Research Data Pipeline project!
-This data engineering project extracts, processes, and provides visualizations for information about published scientific papers from two reputable APIs, CORE and arXiv.
+This data engineering project extracts, processes, and provides visualizations for information about published scientific papers from two APIs, CORE and arXiv.
 The entire pipeline is orchestrated and automated on a weekly basis using Apache Airflow.

 ---
 ![Project Diagram](images/hot-research-diagram.svg)